bingeli1212/nitrile-preview/doc/DOC-diagram.md

 will appear at the location (2,3) + (2,2) = (4,5) inside the Diagram,
 where (2,3) is the location of the origin, and (2,2) is where the point is relative to the origin.

+The ``cartesian.grid`` command asks to draw a grid with the lower-left corner at (xmin,ymin) and upper-right corner at (xmax,ymax).
+The increment is default at 1.
+The increment for x-direction can be set by the xstep-option and the increment for y-direction can be set by the ystep-option.

+    cartesian.grid -5 -5 5 5
+    cartesian.grid {xstep:0.5, ystep:0.5} -5 -5 5 5

 The ``cartesian.xaxis`` command is to draw the x-axis.
 The only two parameters passed to it is the lower and upper range that this axis